bicycle1885/TableReader.jl/README.md

 dataframe = readcsv(`unzip -p data.zip somefile.csv`)
 ```

+See the docstring of `readdlm` for more details.

 ## Design notes

 TableReader.jl is aimed at users who want to keep the easy things easy.
-Thus,
-it exports a simple function, `readdlm`, that reads a tabular text file into a
+It
+exports three functions: `readdlm`, `readcsv`, and `readtsv`. `readdlm` is at
-dataframe.
-For ease of use, `readcsv` and `readtsv` functions, thin wrapper
+the core of the package, and the other two functions are a thin wrapper that
-functions around `readdlm` with sensible default parameters, are also exported.
-These two functions are for CSV and TSV file formats, respectively.
-No other
+calls `readdlm` with some default parameters; `readcsv` is for CSV files and
+`readtsv` is for TSV files.
+These functions returns a data frame of
-functions except the three are exported from this package.
+DataFrames.jl.
+No other functions except the three are exported from this
+package.

-The three functions takes an object as the source of tabular data.
-The source
+The three functions takes an object as the source of tabular data to read.
+It
-object may be a filename, an URL string, a command, or any I/O object.
+may be a filename, a URL string, a command, or any kind of I/O objects.
 For
 example, the following examples will work as you expect:

 ```julia